Human trafficking in Argentina: History

 Sexual exploitation was born in the Viceroyalty of the Río de la Plata before the country was even created.
 After independence in 1875, a law was made regulating prostitution, preventing prostitution of minors, but allowing it if the children were initiated early into this activity.

-In the late nineteenth century "european slavery" rings were established that provided jewish women from Central Europe and Russia, who were sold in a sham marriage to a ruffian.
+In the late nineteenth century, "European slavery" rings were established that provided Jewish women from Central Europe and Russia, who were sold in a sham marriage to a ruffian.
 They sought to escape poverty and antisemitism that they suffered.
-And in this country they were forced into prostitution or sold to another pimp.
+And in this country, they were forced into prostitution or sold to another pimp.
 In the early twentieth century, these trafficking organizations tightened their ties with power.
 This was in order to be protected by law or to avoid problems in case of breaking laws or deception.
 Because of their great accumulation of wealth through "kickbacks", they accomplished their mission.
-Among the customers it is possible to highlight periods of intense European migration that brought primarily single men as main consumers of trafficking, although upper middle class Argentinians also had a high level use of prostitution.
-By the early twentieth century there were two major international trafficking rings.

-MILIEU, a trafficking organization of French origin, and La Migdal, or Zwi Migdal, of Jewish origin, formerly called the Varsovia (Warsaw) Jewish Mutual Aid Society – This last organization came to an end in 1929 when Raquel Liberman, one of thousands of Polish immigrants enslaved in brothels, reported Zwi Migdal to the authorities.
-The complaint was taken by a judge, Manuel Rodriguez Ocampo.
+Among the customers it is possible to highlight periods of intense European migration that brought primarily single men as main consumers of trafficking, although upper-middle class Argentinians also had a high level use of prostitution.
+By the early twentieth century, there was one major international trafficking ring: La Migdal, or Zwi Migdal, of Jewish origin, formerly called the Warsaw Jewish Mutual Aid Society.
+The ring came to an end in 1929 when Raquel Liberman, one of thousands of Polish immigrants enslaved in brothels, reported the organization to the authorities.
+The complaint was taken by a judge, Manuel Rodríguez Ocampo.
 Especially since another 150 previous complaints were not successful either because of violence against the accusers or police and judicial corruption.
-This trial against the organization made it possible to make public the treatment suffered by victims.
+This trial against the organization made it possible to make public the treatment suffered by the victims.

-After several periods of closure and opening of brothels, from June 24, 1965, Law 16.666 was put into effect that the practice of prostitution is open and not subject to any form of regulation, this law is in effect to the present day.
+After several periods of closure and opening of brothels, from June 24, 1965, Law 16.666 was put into effect that the practice of prostitution is open and not subject to any form of regulation.
+This law is in effect to the present day.

 In practice, this criminal activity is organized on a grand scale and is frequently associated with the illegal drug trade and with arms trafficking.
 Much of this crime is organized on a global level.